Flarenzy/maze_solver/README.rst

 A simple maze solver.
-A guided project by boot.dev
+A guided project by boot.dev.
+This project simulates the creation and solving of a maze.

 * Free software: MIT license